Deciding to embrace a life free of drink or drugs is the first crucial step in an ongoing journey and all recovery takes on many different forms.

 More research is needed into the effectiveness of Vivitrol, and the medication should always be used as part of a comprehensive treatment plan.
 Current data demonstrate the clear benefits of Vivitrol for reducing cravings and preventing relapse in those with both OUD and AUD.

-If you are grappling with dependence on either alcohol or opioids, we have a variety of outpatient programs to help you fight back here at Renaissance Recovery Center, including IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs).
+If you are grappling with dependence on either alcohol or opioids, we have a variety of outpatient programs to help you fight back here at Renaissance Recovery Center’s California rehab, including IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs).
 This allows you to get the help you need without needing to pack your bags and head to residential rehab.

 Our evidence-based programs include medication-assisted treatment where various forms of medication can be utilized as a part of your integrated treatment plan.
 Delivered in combination with psychotherapy like CBT (cognitive behavioral therapy) and counseling, we will help you build a firm foundation for sustained sobriety.